cirosantilli/china-dictatorship/FAQ.md

 Still, those representants cannot gain power if there is no backing desire from the society.

 And at least the representants have to pretend and to things for that group to retain their power.

+## Making China powerful and rich justifies anything

+That's a valid belief.

+I however believe society can be richer when people know that they can do their startups, get rich, and stay in the country without fear of being persecuted unfairly and losing everything.

+Maybe China was poor because of Mao's crazy communist regime.
+Similar regimes also made Russia poor (yes, before that exploitation by the West was a reason).

+Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

+## People in China have already considered democracy, and rejected it

+OK, shall we put that to an anonymous vote?

 ## Falun Gong